Three climbers die as Everest season winds down

-By Gopal Sharma KATHMANDU (Reuters) - Three climbers died while descending from the summit of Mount Everest, officials said on Monday.

-By Gopal Sharma KATHMANDU Three climbers died while descending from the summit of Mount Everest, officials said on Monday.
+KATHMANDU Three climbers including a German physician died while descending from the summit of Mount Everest, officials said on Monday.

 Eberhard Schaaf, 61, from Aachen, Germany, who was climbing with the Eco Everest Expedition to remove decades-old garbage from the mountain, died on Saturday along the normal Southeast Ridge Route on the 8,850 metre (29,035 feet) peak.